JigneshRaval/simple-blog/src/pages/node.js/the-definitive-node.js-handbook.md

 It is also very useful to test your code with old Node.js versions.

-My suggestion is to use the official installer if you are just starting out and you don’t use Homebrew already.
+My suggestion is to use the official installer if you are just starting out and you don't use Homebrew already.
 Otherwise, Homebrew is my favorite solution.

 ### How much JavaScript do you need to know to use Node.js?

 If you are just starting out with JavaScript, how deeply do you need to know the language?

-As a beginner, it’s hard to get to a point where you are confident enough in your programming abilities.
+As a beginner, it's hard to get to a point where you are confident enough in your programming abilities.

 While learning to code, you might also be confused at where does JavaScript end, and where Node.js begins, and vice versa.